 "Diana Gabaldon's brilliant storytelling has captivated millions of readers in her bestselling and award-winning Outlander saga.
-Now, in her first-ever graphic novel, Gabaldon gives readers a fresh look at the events of the original Outlander: Jamie Frasier's side of the story, gorgeously rendered by artist Hoang Nguyen."
+Now, in her first-ever graphic novel, Gabaldon gives readers a fresh look at the events of the original Outlander: Jamie Frasier's side of the story, gorgeously rendered by artist Hoang Nguyen."my thoughts:

 ***SPOILER***